Jan 16, 2026

 Trillium Health Partners (THP) is the largest academically affiliated community-based hospital network in Canada.
-Comprised of the Credit Valley Hospital, the Mississauga Hospital, and the Queensway Health Centre, UHN RCC and Humber River Reactivation Centre (RCC), THP serves the growing and diverse populations of Mississauga, West Toronto, and surrounding communities.
+Comprised of the Credit Valley Hospital, the Mississauga Hospital, and the Queensway Health Centre, THP serves the growing and diverse populations of Mississauga, West Toronto, and surrounding communities.
 THP is a teaching hospital affiliated with the University of Toronto.
 THP is committed to meaningfully advancing health systems and population health research and innovation and is home to the Institute for Better Health, THP’s research institute.
-THP currently operates 1,457 budgeted beds and employs 11,322, staff and 1,503professional staff (physicians, midwives, dentists).
+THP currently operates 1,457 budgeted beds and employs 11, 322, staff and 1,503professional staff (physicians, midwives, dentists).
 Its annual operating budget is approximately $1.59 billion.

 THP’s vision is to create a new kind of health care for a healthier community.
-Guided by its values of compassion, excellence, and courage, THP’s strategic plan envisions a new approach to health - as a learning health system, working in partnership to improve community population health and create an inter-connected system that is organized around the patient, both inside the hospital and beyond its walls, by balancing quality, access, and sustainability.
+Guided by its values of compassion, excellence, and courage, THP’s Strategic Plan envisions a new approach to health - as a learning health system, working in partnership to improve community population health and create an inter-connected system that is organized around the patient, both inside the hospital and beyond its walls, by balancing quality, access, and sustainability.
+Our strategic goal at THP is to advance digitally enabled care, using community insight, advanced analytics and responsible, human- centred AI to create a fully integrated, seamless health system that wraps care around each person.

 The Position

-The Program Chief and Medical Director (Chief), together with the Program Director, will be responsible for the leadership of the Integrated and Primary Care Program, which brings together Palliative Care, Primary Care, and Seniors’ Services.
-This newly aligned portfolio plays a critical role in advancing THP’s mission of “a new kind of health care for a healthier community” by delivering seamless, patient-centred services across the continuum of care.
+The Program Chief and Medical Director (Chief), together with the Clinical Program Director, will be responsible for the leadership of the Neurosciences and Musculoskeletal (Neuro/MSK) Program, which brings together Neurology, Neurosurgery, and Orthopedic Surgery.
+This Program plays a critical role in advancing THP’s mission of “a new kind of health care for a healthier community” by delivering high-quality, specialized and high-volume services across the continuum of care for patients with neuro/MSK needs.

-Key leadership priorities for the Program Chief and Medical Director, Integrated and Primary Care, will be to:
+Key leadership priorities for the Chief and Medical Director, Neuro/MSK Program, will be to:

 Foster a supportive, team-oriented culture that emphasizes communication, inclusivity, and shared accountability, while modelling THP’s values of compassion, excellence, and courage.